 Tasting Room is open by appointment Monday to Saturday, 707 963 2283, Smith-Madrone

 Julie Johnson is the owner and winemaker of this secret and hidden winery near the base of the Mayacamus Mountains.
-You will need to call ahead to make an appointment and chances are Julie will lead you on a vineyard tour and have you taste her wonderful wines.
+You will need to call ahead to make an appointment, and chances are Julie will lead you on a vineyard tour and have you taste her beautiful wines.
 Julie’s Cabernet and Zinfandel vineyards are certified organic.
-You will see bat and owl houses, cover plants, and other sustainable farming practices.
-This a great trip out to the ranch and something you will not soon forget.
+You will see bat and owl houses, cover plants, and other sustainable farming practices — this a great trip out to the ranch and something you will not soon forget.